bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

     update-rc.d minidlna-init.sh defaults 76

+#### Start the miniDLNA service
+The miniDLNA service can be manually started with the following command issued with root privileges.

+     /etc/init.d/minidlna-init.sh start

+The service will also be started automatically at system startup.

 #### Disable Twonky DLNA server
+After you have confirmed that the new miniDLNA server is working to your satisfaction you can disable the Twonky DLNA service.

 While it is theoretically possible to run both the old Twonky DLNA server and the new miniDLNA server at the same time, it would most likely be a waste of resources.